 Shakari is a Level 1 Warrior with Attack 11, Defence 11, Agility 12, Physical 11, Health 15 and Weapon Skill 3, and she is facing a single Night Goblin with Attack 10, Defence 10, Agility 13, Physical 12 and Health 14.
 They both have Movement 1.
 As combat begins they both roll for Initiative.
 Shakari rolls a 13 and gets an Initiative total of 26.
 The Goblin rolls a 11, also getting an Initiative total of 26 (the Bestiary entry for a Night Goblin lists their base Initiative of 15 when armed).
 Since the Goblin has a higher Agility it will act first.

-During each combat round you may take a Move, in addition to another action.
+During each combat round you may take a Move.
 The maximum distance your Move may take you is based on your Range: